 All the pools are nestled in an exotic tropical environment so that you can relax in the shade or tan in the sun.
 The expansive pool area provides the best of both worlds: quiet alcoves for those who prefer a private place to unwind and more lively areas with seasonal disc jockeys and entertainment for those who prefer a little more excitement.

-A disadvantage of the Dolphin is the convention center, so you might see many suits and conference guests, which takes Disney magic away from the stay, plus there is a resort fee of $31.50 USD/night.
+A disadvantage of the Dolphin is the convention center, so you might see many suits and conference guests, which takes Disney magic away from the stay.
+Plus, there is a resort fee of around $35 USD/night.

 5. Walt Disney World Swan